Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

-Being able to see a herd of hippopotamuses while on a safari is an absolute joy.
-At first look, hippos look very calm and docile yet they are the exact opposite and actually very dangerous animals.
+Being able to see a dale of hippopotamuses while on a safari is an absolute joy.
+At first look, hippos look very calm and docile yet they are the exact opposite and very dangerous animals.

 Since hippos hibernate and sleep during the daytime in water, it is very easy to go to the river or lake and find them going about their day.
 However, the more you learn about hippos, the more you realize how much you need to respect them and honestly keep a very safe distance.

-According to statistics about Human-Wildlife relationships, hippos kill an average of 450 to 500 people every year in Africa.
-These are mostly people who live near their habitat places and use the same lakes and rivers for activities such as fishing.
+According to statistics about Human-Wildlife conflict casualties, hippos kill an average of 450 to 500 people every year in Africa.
+These are mostly people who live near their habitat places and use the same lakes and rivers for activities such as fishing - sometimes, poaching.

 This alone makes the hippos more dangerous than big cat predators such as lions and leopards.